AankurPandey/CODES/codes_something_new.md

 		fsck /Dev/sda1 or fsck /Dev/sda2

-	after this press y for all upcomming options and the
+after this press y for all upcomming options and then

 		reboot